Thursday, February 21, 2019

 Ironically reaching a major life goal can result in the opposite of what is hoped for - i.e. despair, not happiness.
 After great struggle and effort someone finally reachs what they hoped would give them some anticipated meaning or significance, only to find it ⁴does not give them the satisfaction and peace they'd hoped for.

 We sometimes hear of those reaching the pinnacle of their dreams and goals only to become totally disenchanted.
 Then trying to numb the pain of this new discovery through substance abuse, often winding up overdosing or taking their own life.
-Think of all the ⁵celebrities who have struggled with substance abuse after reaching wealth and fame.
-Their life ended as a result.
-These are people our culture admires and looks up to with the greatest regard/ admiration.
-After all, they have "made it" in life.
-Yet, they are miserable more often than not and sometimes more than ever.
-This is true far more than we like to acknowledge.
-To acknowledge this means we are hoping for the wrong things.

 Existentialism.
 Man's solution to hope in a postmodern world.

 So how does the existentialist handle this dilemma?
 They tell you to create a sense of meaning (subjectively) by doing things that make you feel meaningful and significant, i.e. create meaning by acting as if there is meaning even though their world view says it is a myth.
 Do something that gives you a sense of meaning and purpose even though the universe, including us, is truly pointless and a big cosmic accident that came about by chance.
-Existentialism demonstrates that hope is such a necessary part of our makeup, we must somehow create it even though it is totally incompatible with their world view.

 The expression "If it feels good, do it" - so prevalent today - is the "fruit" of this world view.
 Purpose, significance, or meaning is based solely on my experience not on any absolute objective reality that any of these are real since no such reality exists for the existentialist.

 Suicide is not uncommon among those who adopt this philosophy.
-For Camus (a highly regarded existentialist), since there is no real objective meaning in the universe, "Should I kill myself?" was the essential and nagging philosophical question.
+For Camus (a highly regarded existentialist) - since there is no real objective meaning in the universe - "Should I kill myself?" was the essential and nagging philosophical question.

 The believers hope